mbucchia/OpenXR-Toolkit/README.md

 Once installed, please run the desired OpenXR application and use Ctrl+F2 to enter the configuration menu.

+Please use the _Menu eye offset_ option to adjust the display of the menu until the menu appears correctly.

 ## Recovery

 If changing some settings render the application unusable, use Ctrl+F1+F2+F3 to hard reset all settings.